kresusapp/kresus/CONTRIBUTING.md

 ```
 - Copy `config.example.ini` to `config.ini` and set values for your local
   development environment.
 See "setting up a database for development" below.
-- Start development mode: `make dev`.
+- Start development mode: `yarn dev`.
 This will automatically build the server
   and client files, spawn the main server on localhost:9876, (and reload it
   whenever a server source file is changed), spawn a client server on
   localhost:8080 and opens the index page on a browser (which gets reloaded
   every time a client file is touched).

-Alternatively, you can use `make watch` which will just automatically recompile
+Alternatively, you can use `yarn watch` which will just automatically recompile
 the files without auto-spawning servers.

 If watching doesn't work, under Unix based operating systems (Linux, MacOS),